Degg98/MovieManagerCLI/README.md

 - **List Movie**: List movies in the collection.
 - **Add Movie**: Add a new movie to the collection by specifying the title, genre, release year, and rating.
+- **Delete Movie**: Remove a movie from the collection specifying the title and the release year.
 - **Retrieve Movies**: Retrieve movies by title, genre, or rating.
 - **Calculate Statistics**:
     - Calculate the average rating of all movies.